 In Birmingham News, we noted that the four grounds listed in 9 U.S.C. § 10(a) for vacating an arbitrator's award had been adopted by this Court as "applicable to an appeal of an arbitration award in this state."
 901 So.
 2d at 46.
-This Court then adopted a fifth ground that could serve as a basis for vacating an arbitrator's award, namely, "manifest disregard of the law."
+This Court then adopted a fifth ground that could serve as an independent basis for vacating an arbitrator's award, namely,

+"manifest disregard of the law."
 901 So.
 2d at 50.
 Recognition of manifest disregard of the law as a nonstatutory ground for vacating an arbitrator's award originated in a statement made by the Supreme Court of the United States in Wilko v.
 Swan, 346 U.S. 427 (1953).
-In that case, the Supreme Court remarked that the "[p]ower to vacate an award is limited," but it went on to state that "[i]n unrestricted submission, such as the present margin agreements envisage, the interpretations of the law by the arbitrators in contrast to manifest disregard [of the law] are not subject, in the federal courts, to judicial review for error in interpretation."
-346 U.S. at 436-37.
-As we noted in Birmingham News, all the federal courts of appeals and a majority of state appellate courts, including this Court in Birmingham News, thereafter adopted manifest disregard of the law as a fifth ground for vacating an arbitration award.
+In that case, the Supreme Court remarked that the "[p]ower to vacate an award is limited," but it went on to state that "[i]n unrestricted submission, such as the present margin agreements envisage, the interpretations of the law by the arbitrators in contrast to manifest disregard [of the law] are not subject, in the federal judicial review courts, to for error in interpretation."
+346 U.S. at 436-37. we noted As in Birmingham News, all the federal courts of appeals and a majority of state appellate courts, including this Court in Birmingham News, thereafter adopted manifest disregard of the law as a fifth ground for vacating an arbitration award.
+901 So.
+2d at 48-50.

-Earlier this year, the Supreme Court of the United States, in Hall Street Associates, L.L.C. v.
+In March of last year, the Supreme Court of the United States, in Hall Street Associates, L.L.C. v.
 Mattel, Inc., supra, rejected the conclusion that it had adopted manifest disregard of the law as an additional, nonstatutory ground for relief from an arbitrator's decision.
 The Supreme Court stated that such a reading was "too much for Wilko to bear" and that the text of the Federal Arbitration Act "compels a reading of the § 10 and § 11 categories [of relief] as exclusive."
-U.S. at , 128 S.Ct. at 1404.
-Under the Supreme Court's decision in Hall Street Associates, therefore, manifest disregard of the law is no longer a proper basis under the Federal Arbitration Act for vacating, modifying, or correcting an arbitrator's award.
-In light of the fact that the Federal Arbitration Act is federal law, and in light of the Supremacy Clause of the Constitution of the United States, Art.
-VI, we hereby overrule our earlier statement in Birmingham News that manifest disregard of the law is a ground for vacating, modifying, or correcting an arbitrator's award under the Federal Arbitration Act, and we also overrule any such language in our other cases construing federal arbitration law.
+U.S. at , 128 S.Ct. at 1404.1 Under the Supreme Court's decision in Hall Street Associates, therefore, manifest disregard of the law is no longer an independent and